mabel-dev/sqlalchemy-opteryx/README.md

 # sqlalchemy-opteryx

-SQLAlchemy dialect for Opteryx Cloud (https://opteryx.app) — use On Demand Opteryx from your favorite analytics tools.
+SQLAlchemy dialect for Opteryx Cloud (https://opteryx.app) — use On Demand Opteryx wherever SQLAlchemy is supported.

-This project implements a SQLAlchemy dialect and a small DBAPI 2.0 wrapper that talks to Opteryx's HTTP API.
-It enables direct SQL access to Opteryx Cloud from SQLAlchemy-compatible libraries (SQLAlchemy Core, executors, and many 3rd-party tools that use SQLAlchemy engines).
+This project packages a SQLAlchemy dialect and lightweight DBAPI 2.0 adapter that talk to Opteryx's HTTP API, enabling read-only SQL access to Opteryx Cloud from SQLAlchemy Core, engines, and downstream tools like pandas and dbt.
+The library is now published on PyPI as `opteryx-sqlalchemy`, so you can `pip install opteryx-sqlalchemy` in any environment.

 ---

-## Highlights ✅
+## Features ✅

-- Connect to Opteryx Cloud or local Opteryx instances using a SQLAlchemy connection URL.
+- Connect to Opteryx Cloud or self-hosted Opteryx instances with a SQLAlchemy connection URL and optional bearer token.
-- Read-only analytics: execute SQL queries and retrieve results (Opteryx is primarily an analytics engine).
-- Lightweight DBAPI implementation with robust polling and result retrieval.
+- Read-only analytics with transparent polling of query status and incremental result streaming.
+- Lightweight DBAPI implementation that maps Opteryx types to SQLAlchemy while surfacing DatabaseError/OperationalError semantics.
-- Compatible with SQLAlchemy 2.x engine usage patterns.
+- Compatible with SQLAlchemy 2.x usage patterns, including context-managed engines and `text` queries.
+- Work with pandas, dbt, or other tooling that understands SQLAlchemy engines.
+- Install from PyPI (`pip install opteryx-sqlalchemy`) or lock into editable mode for development.

 ---